TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 3/Exodus 3.4.md

 ---

-And when Jehovah saw that he turned aside to see, God called unto him out of the midst of the bush, and said, Moses, Moses.
-And he said, Here am I.
+When Yahweh saw that he turned aside to see, God called to him out of the midst of the bush, and said, "Moses!
+Moses!"
+He said, "Here I am."